Cold Storage Business Valuation

 What Cold Storage Businesses Actually Sell For

-Cold storage facilities trade at 8x to 14x EBITDA, reflecting adjusted annual operating profit before interest, taxes, depreciation, and amortization.
+Cold storage and refrigerated warehouse facilities trade at 8x to 14x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization — the facility's annual operating profit from pallet storage, handling fees, blast freezing, and value-added services.

 Method